-- How To: Maintain Ratchet Tie Down Straps
+- How to Maintain Ratchet Tie-Down Straps

-- On a ratchet strap, remove the strap itself from the ratchet hardware between uses.
-Not doing so can eventually cause the strap to become wrapped too thick around the ratchet spindle, causing you to be unable to use the release mechanism or, worse yet, to bunch up within the teeth of the ratchet.
-In either case, you’d be forced to cut the strap in order to free it.
-And that would be a bummer!
+- On a ratchet strap, remove the strap from the ratchet hardware between uses.
+Otherwise the strap can eventually become thickly wrapped around the ratchet spindle – making the release mechanism unusable – or become bunched up within the teeth of the ratchet.
+In either case, you’d have to cut the strap in order to free it.

 Click here to return to the Knowledge Base